 If you only have a couple trees then perhaps immersion is the best method for you which is also very water-wise, a topic which has become very relevant in our drought stricken country.
 All you need is a container which can hold water.

 Tip!
-This method is also great if you are using a liquid fertilizer for your trees such as Hortisol or Nitrosol, as you can mix it with the water in this reservoir and in this water fertilize all your trees when watering them also.
+This method is also great if you are using a liquid fertilizer for your trees such as Hortisol, as you can mix it with the water in this reservoir and in this water fertilize all your trees when watering them also.

 As I mentioned, if you only have a few trees then this is a very attractive option, you can even use the kitchen sink!
 Problem is that should you have a lot of trees or the trees you do have are large then this is going to be a back breaking method to use for watering them on a daily or frequent basis.